heavybit/conduct/README.md

 We maintain a strict policy prohibiting harassment on the basis of gender, gender identity and/or expression, race, skin color, religion, country of origin, sex, citizenship status, ancestry, age, physical or mental ability, medical condition, marital status, parental, pregnant, or breastfeeding status, participation or on any other basis prohibited by applicable laws.

 This policy also covers sexual harassment, in particular what the US government deems as “quid pro quo” in which the conditions of membership or a job/promotion are tied to sex, and “hostile work environment” in which unwelcome comments or conduct present an intimidating, hostile, or offensive work environment.
-Heavybit’s harassment policy applies to all Heavybit employees, 3rd party vendors, investing partners, event partners, in-person and online event attendees, online community members, and Heavybit co-working space tenants.
+Heavybit’s harassment policy applies to all Heavybit employees, 3rd party vendors, investing partners, event partners, event attendees, and online community members.

 ### HARASSMENT DEFINED